Applying for access to information

 Paying the application fee

-The application fee can be paid by cheque or Australian Money Order and should be made out to 'University of Technology Sydney'.
+The application fee can also be paid by cheque or Australian Money Order and should be made out to 'University of Technology Sydney'.

 Additional processing charges may apply